ARM-software/CMSIS_5/README.md

      - Additions for generic example, project templates, multiple download portals
      - Adoption of IAR Flash Loader technology

+For further details see also the [Slides of the Embedded World CMSIS Partner Meeting](https://github.com/ARM-software/CMSIS_5/CMSIS_EW2016.pdf).

 ## Directory Structure